iivanoo/covid-apps-observer/data/data_au/reports/resources/au.gov.act.health.checkin___1.3.2/report.md

 <img src="1_star_reviews_wordcloud.png" alt="au.gov.act.health.checkin 1 reviews"/>
 </p>

+> Total waste, every other state uses an internet portal rather than wasting money on a useless app<br> :date: __2021-01-08 03:03:58__

+> Went to check in after visiting a store at 10.50am.
+Scanned went to download app....10 mins later still waiting to download app.
+Is there an online option.
+Edit: it took over 4 hours to download.
+Before suggesting my settings are at fault, I had no problem updating or downloading other apps, just this one<br> :date: __2021-01-04 21:25:00__

 > Three times tried to create an account, but it doesn't go beyond the registration page and the Privacy Notice.
 Must be a glitch in the app.
 Pls sort it out.<br> :date: __2020-12-26 00:29:29__

 > Doesn't work.
 Tried reinstalling twice and still returns error message about no registered business location at every shop I've tried.
 Worked for others but not me.
 Manual also doesn't work.<br> :date: __2020-12-24 03:21:51__